Full Frontal with Samantha Bee: Controversies

 Full Frontal aired a segment on March 8, 2017, filmed at the Conservative Political Action Conference (CPAC), in which the narrator, correspondent Michael Rubens said Kyle Coddington, a writer for OUTSET magazine, had "Nazi hair".
 At the time, Coddington was undergoing chemotherapy for brain cancer.
 The show apologized the next day, saying they were unaware of his condition, and donated to his medical expenses on GoFundMe.
-Coddington refuses to accept their apology.
+Coddington stated he was unsatisfied with the apology.

 On May 30, 2018, Bee ran a segment about the Trump administration's policy of separating children from families of undocumented immigrants at the border.
 Bee then criticized Ivanka Trump for hypocrisy after Trump tweeted a photo of herself and her child, saying, "Let me just say, one mother to another, do something about your dad's immigration practices, you feckless cunt!"
 The segment generated controversy.
 As a result, both Autotrader.com and State Farm pulled their advertising from the show.
 White House Press Secretary Sarah Huckabee Sanders called on both Turner and TBS to take action.
 Both Bee and TBS apologized.
 Accepting a Television Academy Honors award later for Full Frontal’s #MeToo coverage, Bee said, "Every week I strive to show the world as I see it, unfiltered.
 Sometimes I should probably have a filter.
 I accept that.
 Stories about 1,500 missing unaccompanied migrant children flooded the news cycle over the weekend.
 So last night we aired a segment on the atrocious treatment of migrant children by this administration and past administrations.
 Our piece attracted controversy of the worst kind...
 We spent the day wrestling with the repercussions of one bad word when we all should have spent the day incensed that as a nation we are wrenching children from their parents and treating people legally seeking asylum as criminals.
 If we are O.K. with that, then really, who are we?"